Conduct Guidelines and Grievance Procedures for Students

 - The source of each complaint which has been filed.

-- The sanctions which may be imposed if a charge is proven.
+- The penalties which may be imposed if a charge is proven.

-- The freedom of the student or organization from any obligation, at any time, to make any statement relevant to the accusation.
+- The freedom of the student or organization from any obligation, at any time, to make any statement relevant to the accusation(s).

 - The fact that any statement(s) made by the student or organization may be used against the student or organization.

-B. Upon completion of the review with the student, the Hearing Officer may:
+5. Upon completion of the review with the student, the Vice Chancellor or designee may:

 - Apply any of the sanctions if such is warranted by the evidence;